Legislative Information for Business Owners

 Find additional information and resources on the Pay History Webpage.

-Beginning January 1, 2024, the sale and distribution of food and beverage packaging containing intentionally added PFAS chemicals will be prohibited in Minnesota (Minn.
+As of January 1, 2024, Minnesota prohibits the sale and distribution of food and beverage packaging containing intentionally added PFAS (Minn.
 Stat.
 325F.075).
+This requirement is now in effect.

-This PFAS in food packaging prohibition was passed in 2021 and is separate from requirements in 2023 PFAS legislation, including Amara's Law, which will phase out other avoidable PFAS uses in Minnesota by 2032.
+This prohibition is separate from Amara's Law, passed in 2023, which phases out other avoidable PFAS uses in Minnesota by 2032.

 Other Resources